rds1983/DigitalRiseModel/README.md

 BasicEngine|Simple rendering engine that implements tree-like scenes and forward rendering, based on XNA stock effects such as BasicEffect and SkinnedEffect
 ModelViewer|Application to load and view 3D models in all supported formats.
 Skeletal animation is supported Character|Application that demonstrates how a third-person character controller with skeletal animation can be implemented

-### Documentation
-For detailed information about the skeletal animation API, see [SkeletalAnimationAPI.md](SkeletalAnimationAPI.md).
-For detailed information about creating 3D primitives, see [Create3DPrimitivesAPI.md](Create3DPrimitivesAPI.md).

 ### Building From Source For MonoGame
 Open DigitalRiseModel.MonoGame.sln in the IDE and run.